wallacebrf/Synology-to-TrueNAS/README.md

 ## 2.)
 Current Applications Used on My Various Synology Systems
 <div id="Current_Applications_Used_on_My_Various_Synology_Systems"></div>

+PLEASE NOTE: I have never used Synology Photos, and I have never used Synology Drive.
+As such I am not going to be researching replacements for those apps.
+If someone wishes for me to figure out how to use a possible replacemrnt I can try.
+However since I have no experiance with Photos or Drive, I have no way of comparing functionality to determine if it is a viable replacement.

 First and foremost if I wish to leave Synology I need to find replacements for all of the main Apps i am using.
 This guide willdetail what I chose to replace the Synology Apps.

 1.)
 My Main DS920 with attached DX517